ptrxyz/chemotion/chemotion-cli/README.md

 Once you install multiple instances of Chemotion, the actions of CLI will pertain to only one of them i.e. you will be managing only one of them.
 This instance is referred to as the `selected` instance and it's name is stored in a local file (`chemotion-cli.yml`).
 You can do `chemotion instance switch` to switch to another instance.

-You can also select an instance _temporarily_ by giving its name to the CLI as a flag e.g. `chemotion instance status --instance the-other-one`.
+You can also select an instance _temporarily_ by giving its name to the CLI as a flag when you start it e.g. `chemotion instance status --instance the-other-one`.

 ### Start and Stop Chemotion